What is the ordinary cause procedure?

 How much does it cost?

-Court fees are payable for lodging these applications in court, and the current fees can be accessed in the Sheriff Court Fees section
+Court fees are payable for lodging these applications in court, and the current fees can be accessed in the Sheriff Court Fees section.
+(Please note that separate fees are payable for personal injury cases in the all-Scotland sheriff court at Edinburgh).

 You may be entitled to fee exemption, for example if you are entitled to certain state benefits.
 Further information can be found in the Court Fees section and in the Fee Exemption Application Form.